 I’ll end this list with the trickiest of all tricks and tips mentioned here.
 This one is only done by expert hackers or really patient people, but, the rewards are huge if you hit the jackpot!

 With the rise in oil prices in recent years, many airlines began to add fuel surcharges to their international fares.
 This fuel surcharge sometimes is far greater than the actual base fare, which is why many travel hackers try to get rid of it.

-Fuel dumping is the process of removing this hefty surcharges from paid tickets with the YQ or YR fare rules.
-By removing the fuel surcharges you are able to cut half, three quarters or more of the total cost right away, easily reducing a $1,000 ticket to $300 or so.
+Fuel dumping is the process of removing these hefty surcharges from paid tickets with the YQ or YR fare rules.
+By removing the fuel surcharges you are able to cut half, three-quarters, or more of the total cost right away, easily reducing a $1,000 ticket to $300 or so.

 For this to work, you must learn about and read the fare rules before booking to see what applies to them and what is allowed.
 This is one of the most important steps to make the 3x work.